End-to-End Weak Supervision: Experiments

 Here we provide a high-level overview over the used encoder architecture, the LF sets, and the features.
 More details, especially hyperparameter and architecture details, are provided in Appendix \ref{sec:implDetails}.
 All downstream models are trained with the (binary) cross-entropy loss, and our model with the symmetric version of it that uses \texttt{stop-grad} on the targets.

-\textbf{Encoder network} $\;$ The encoder network $e$ does not need to follow a specific neural network architecture and we therefore use a simple multi-layer perceptron (MLP) in our benchmark experiments. \\ \textbf{Features for the encoder} $\;$ A big advantage of our model is that it is able to take into account the features $\features$ for generating the sample-by-sample source accuracies.
-For all datasets, we concatenate the LF outputs with the same features that are used by the downstream model as input of our encoder model (for Spouses we use smaller embeddings than the ones used by the downstream LSTM). \\ \textbf{Weak supervision sources} $\;$ For the Spouses dataset, and the IMDB variant with 12 LFs, we use the same LFs as in \cite{triplets, TripletsMean} respectively.
+\textbf{Encoder network} $\;$ The encoder network $e$ does not need to follow a specific neural network architecture and we therefore use a simple multi-layer perceptron (MLP) in our benchmark experiments.

+\textbf{Features for the encoder} $\;$ A big advantage of our model is that it is able to take into account the features $\features$ for generating the sample-by-sample source accuracies.
+For all datasets, we concatenate the LF outputs with the same features that are used by the downstream model as input of our encoder model (for Spouse we use smaller embeddings than the ones used by the downstream LSTM).

+\textbf{Weak supervision sources} $\;$ For the Spouse dataset, and the IMDB variant with 12 LFs, we use the same LFs as in \cite{triplets, TripletsMean} respectively.
 The remaining three LF sets were selected by us prior to running experiments.
-These LFs are all pattern- and regex-based heuristics, while the Spouses experiments also contain LFs that are distant supervision sources based on DBPedia. \\
+These LFs are all pattern- and regex-based heuristics, while the Spouse experiments also contain LFs that are distant supervision sources based on DBPedia.